Xilinx/Vitis_Libraries/vision/docs/src/getting-started-with-hls.rst

 the Vitis HLS 2023.1 flow which includes, C-simulation, C-synthesis, C/RTL co-simulation, and exporting the RTL as an IP.

-All the functions under L1 folder of the Vitis Vision library can be built through Vitis HLS flow in the following two modes:
+All the functions in the L1 folder of the Vitis Vision library can be built through Vitis HLS flow in the following two modes:

 #.
 Command line Mode
 #.
 GUI Mode

-.. rubric:: Command line Mode
+.. rubric:: Command Line Mode

-Each configuration of all functions in L1 are provided with a Makefile which can be run to create HLS project.
+Each configuration of all functions in L1 are provided with a Makefile which can be run to create an HLS project.

-Open a terminal and run the following commands to set the environment and build :
+Open a terminal and run the following commands to set the environment and build:

 .. code:: c